 When looking for dependable partners to work with, referrals are key.
 For any software startup, the first order of business is to identify who you can depend on.
 In the same way you find a reliable mechanic, dentist, or investment manager, it is important to seek recommendations from people you already trust in order to find the right development partner.

 It is no longer the norm for a client to walk into our offices with a solidified product specification that details every function and interaction.
 Nowadays, startups don’t want to lock the spec down, preferring to stay agile and keep learning and adapting their ideas as they get user feedback.
-With the markets rapidly changing and the speed of innovations increasing, entrepreneurs are rarely ever ‘finished’ with their projects; rather, with each product issue, they are only releasing their latest version.
+With the markets rapidly changing and the speed of innovation increasing, entrepreneurs are rarely ever ‘finished’ with their projects; rather, with each product issue, they are only releasing their latest version.
 In the same sense, it may be more helpful to view software development as a direction rather than a destination.
 Most startups know which direction they want their product headed even if they don’t know what the end result will be.

-Unlike architects in construction who have blueprints to reference when building a house, software developers unfortunately have to start from scratch.
+Unlike architects who have blueprints to reference when building a house, software developers have to start from scratch.
 The field of mobile and web app development is still a groundbreaking arena with fairly new terrain to navigate.
 Therefore, working out the price for developing the first product can be a challenging process.

 So how do software development companies figure out what to charge?

-Here are the most common approaches to pricing an app build:
+Here are the most common approaches to pricing an app build.